Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.

 Today begins with a guided sightseeing tour that shows you the graves of American heroes, including those of John F. Kennedy and his brother Robert, in beautiful Arlington Cemetery.
 Your guided tour of the capital continues, with photo stops at Capitol Hill and the White House, and visits to the Lincoln and Vietnam Memorials.
 Afterward, cross the Mason-Dixon Line into Pennsylvania for a visit to the hallowed GETTYSBURG BATTLEFIELD, site of the decisive Civil War campaign and where Abraham Lincoln delivered his immortal Gettysburg Address in November 1863.
 Tonight, we offer an optional outing to a local restaurant to enjoy the flavor of the area.

-Head for HARPERS FERRY, where in 1859 John Brown made his ill-fated raid on the U.S. Arsenal.
+Head for HARPERS FERRY HISTORIC NATIONAL PARK, where, in 1859, John Brown made his ill-fated raid on the U.S. Arsenal.
 En route to Shenandoah, crest the Blue Ridge Mountains for magnificent vistas of the Shenandoah Valley.
 Overnight in SHENANDOAH NATIONAL PARK.

 Before entering Kentucky, we stop in the state capital of Charleston, West Virginia, one-time home of American frontiersman Daniel Boone.
 As you cross the state border, the scenery changes to green pastures, white-board fences, and the columned estates of Kentucky bluegrass country—backdrop for the movie Seabiscuit.
 Arrive in Lexington, the “Heart of the Bluegrass.”
 This afternoon, a fascinating visit to the KENTUCKY HORSE PARK, from where legends like Man o’ War and Secretariat conquered the racing world.